-- All children within EYFS and Key Stage 1 are taught phonics in daily, targeted sessions.
-This begins in Nursery, where children are working on phase 1.
+- In Nursery, children will be working on Phase 1 of the First Class Phonics scheme.
 They begin by focusing on general sound discrimination, learning to distinguish environmental sounds, exploring instrumental sounds and body percussion.
 They also explore rhythm and rhyme, alliteration and voice sounds.

-- In Reception, we continue to build on the children’s development in phonics and, once they are ready, phase 2 is introduced.
-During phase 2, children use the common consonants and vowels for segmenting and blending CVC words and they become more familiar with grapheme/phoneme correspondence.
+- In Reception, we continue to build on the children’s development in Phonics and, once they are ready, phase 2 is introduced.
+During phase 2, children use the common consonants and vowels for segmenting and blending CVC words and they become more familiar with grapheme-phoneme correspondences.
 Phase 3 and 4 are later introduced (CCVC, CVCC, VCC, CVC) using the graphemes taught in phase 2.
 Letter names are introduced alongside letter sounds as we begin to introduce digraphs.
 Children are also taught the alphabet song and are introduced to both lower and upper case letters simultaneously.

 - During Year 2, daily phonics teaching continues and children continue to learn, re-visit, practise and apply grapheme-phoneme correspondences in reading and writing.
 They will explore how, often, there a multiple graphemes that will represent a phoneme and techniques on how to select the correct spelling.
-Alongside this, children also begin to explore further spelling patterns and rules, for example rules for adding suffixes to root words where changes to the root are required.
+Alongside this, children also begin to learn further spelling patterns and rules, for example how we add prefixes and suffixes to root words where changes to the root are required.

-- Throughout Key Stage 2, some children may still require additional support in developing their phonic knowledge and this often takes the form of additional, small group interventions alongside quality first teaching.
+- Throughout Key Stage 2, some children may still require additional support in developing their phonic knowledge and this often takes the form of small group interventions in addition to quality first teaching.
 We see reading as an invaluable cog when exploring the rest of the curriculum so we place an extremely high importance on the support children get in these Phonic sessions.